-We conduct several tests to verify that we cannot reject the orthogonality of treatment assignment to baseline characteristics and attrition.
+Several tests verify that we cannot reject the orthogonality of treatment assignment to baseline characteristics and attrition.
 Appendix Table 1 examines baseline characteristics across three comparisons: (i) loan to no-loan villages; (ii) grant to no-grant households in no-loan villages; and (iii) grant to no-grant households in loan villages.
-Few covariates are individually statistically significantly different across the three comparisons, and an aggregate test on all 11 covariates fails to reject orthogonality for each of the three comparisons (p-value of 0.16, 0.64 and 0.79, respectively).

-Our attrition rate is low at approximately one percent each round.
-13
+Few covariates are individually statistically significantly different across the three comparisons, and an aggregate test on all 11 covariates fails to reject orthogonality for each of the three comparisons (p-value of 0.13, 0.41 and 0.89, respectively).
+Our attrition rate is approximately one percent each round.15